 New 6km surfaced track with coastal views

-Unlike the neighboring Bibbulmun Track, this track is surfaced between the windfarm turbines at Wilson Head all the way to Lights Beach.
-Its about 6km long and is one way, so you may choose to return the way you came.
-There are also a myriad of old 4WD tracks criss crossing the area should you choose a different route.
+Unlike the neighboring Bibbulmun Track, this track is surfaced between the wind farm turbines at Wilson Head all the way to Lights Beach.
+It’s about 6km long and is one way, so you may choose to return the way you came.
+There

 The Wilderness Ocean Walk Trail offers some unique views towards Lights Beach and William Bay National Park.
 There are also views to Wilson Inlet and Mount Hallowell.
 But if its views of white sandy beaches you are after then you can always access Back Beach via the wooden steps.